 We now have new colors for error popovers, with a better appearance in general and when in High Contrast Mode:

 The changes described above aim to make the UI of Visual Studio for Mac easier for all developers to use.
-We have not only highly readable icons for visually-impaired users, but our already established standard icon set sports new, more prominent contrast in colors as well – helping the users with no accessibility demands at all.
+We have highly readable icons for visually-impaired users, but our already established standard icon set sports new, more prominent contrast in colors and helping the users with no accessibility demands at all.
 In any case, we still have much work ahead of us, but we’re getting better every day.